 I have never seen such an error on Pinterest at all in more than a year of daily activity.
-The image seems not to be “a valid image”:

 Somehow the cool web designers have managed to mangle even the visible images so that they can’t be shared.

-Those who like blocking the right mouse button to prevent image theft.
+Those who like blocking the right mouse button to prevent image theft would love it.

 As a last resort I tried to share the video.
 Even that didn’t work.

 See screen shot below (the video is blacked out here because my screen capturing tool can’t see it: